-Standard Term Life Insurance
+Standard Level Term Life Insurance is the Cheapest Premium

 While term life insurance is the least expensive policy to own when viewed through the spectrum of the total cost of insurance, term life insurance provides the lowest expected rate of return for a policy owner, almost zero.
 If you have consecutive term life insurance coverage over the course of your life, you will still expend a chunk of money annually or monthly, and as you get older term coverage gets more and more expensive to implement.